Ashraf759/jobmatch-ai/backend/README.md

 # JobMatch AI Backend

-The backend of JobMatch AI will be developed using Python and FastAPI.
+The backend of JobMatch AI will be developed using Next.js server-side features and Supabase.

 Primary responsibilities will include:

 - Authentication support
-- Job application APIs
+- Job application management
 - Resume processing
 - AI resume-job analysis
-- Resume tailoring services
+- Resume tailoring
-- Analytics APIs
 - Reminder management
+- Analytics data
 - Database access

-PostgreSQL will be used as the primary database.
+Supabase PostgreSQL will be used as the primary database.